 Instructions

-- Heat oil or ghee in a large skillet over medium heat.
-Add the garlic and cook 30 seconds.
-Add the green beans and toss to coat.
+- Heat the olive oil in a large skillet over medium-low heat.
+Add the minced garlic and cook for 1 to 2 minutes.
+Turn up th e heat and cook for another 30 seconds.
+Add the green beans and toss to coat.1 Tablespoon extra-virgin olive oil, 4 Tablespoons garlic

 GingerB says